Mapping the Unseen

 An Interrogation of a Landscape

-Mapping the Unseen was a temporary, site-specific installation presented in the fall of 2022 at the marker of the former Japanese prison camp that was located in Santa Fe, NM during the period of WWII.
+Mapping the Unseen was a temporary, site-specific installation installed during the fall of 2022 at the marker of the former Japanese prison camp that was located in Santa Fe, NM during the period of WWII.

-Various images are available of parts of the camp, although limited.
-They were taken by people who worked there and have been preserved by their family members.
+Various images are available of parts of the camp.
+Many were taken by people who worked there and have been preserved by their family members.
 But the most pertinent image for this project seemed to be the aerial photograph that was taken after the camp was closed, but before the structures had been demolished.
 It is an image of ghost town.
-Using a variety of images would have seemed to dilute and obscure the experience in much the same way the new houses obscure the real narrative embedded in the land.